-Can a Felon Become a Nurse in Arizona?
+Can a Felon Become a Nurse in Arizona? | Nursing Felony

 Arizona Nurse Felony Bar

-If a nurse discloses a criminal conviction on their application, Board policy and state law holds Arizona nursing professionals are not eligible to apply for a license or certificate with the State Board of Nursing until three years after the absolute discharge of the court sentence.
+Suppose a nurse discloses a criminal conviction on their application.
+The Board policy and state law hold Arizona nursing professionals are ineligible to apply for a license or certificate with the State Board of Nursing—until three years after the absolute discharge of the court sentence.

 The bar of three years may not apply.
 In this instance, a nursing professional can contact an attorney to assist the applicant in obtaining these reductions if they haven’t already pursued these options in the state where their case occurred.